 Our goal when buying a mattress is to make an informed and satisfactory purchase.
 While the market offers multiple mattress types with various materials, firmness, and comfort properties, narrowing your choices might be challenging.
-If you find the spark from firmer types of mattresses that offer good body support and flexible motion transfer, innerspring mattresses might be your ideal choice.
+If you find the spark in firmer types of mattresses that offer good body support and flexible motion transfer, innerspring mattresses might be your ideal choice.

-To help you choose the suitable unit that will bring you to a good night's sleep, here is a quick guide to spring mattresses.
+To help you choose the suitable unit that will bring you a good night's sleep, here is a quick guide to spring mattresses.

 What is a Spring Mattress?

-If you prefer your mattress to be springy and bouncy than something that sinks you in, a spring mattress can give you optimum support while distributing your weight evenly to prevent your back from taking all the pressure.
+If you prefer your mattress to be springy and bouncy rather than something that sinks you in, a spring mattress can give you optimum support while distributing your weight evenly to prevent your back from taking all the pressure.

 A spring mattress contains grid-like or individually pocketed coils under a comfort layer.
 These coils provide you with ample support and body contour during sleep.
 The arrangement of these coils, along with their numbers, determines the firmness of the mattress.
 Spring mattresses measure their thickness through 'gauge,' or the thickness of the wire used to create the mattress.
-The lower the gauge, the thicker wire and the firmer the mattress becomes.
+The lower the gauge, the thicker the wire, and the firmer the mattress becomes.
 On the other hand, the coil count refers to the number of springs present in the mattress.
 More expensive mattresses come with more coils.